takashi-ishio/CommentLister/README.md

 # Comment Lister: Code Comment Listing Tool for Git repository

-This tool automatically extracts comment in source code stored in a git repository.
+This tool automatically extracts comment in source code stored in a directory or a git repository.
 The supported programming langauges are: C/C++14, Java8, ECMAScript, Python3, PHP, Ruby, and C#.
 The tool also supports comments in build files: Makefiles (CMake, QMake, Automake), Bazel, Ant, and Maven.